 Thailand is one of the centers of medical excellence on the planet – especially when it comes to health tourism.
 Although medical tourism has been in existence for centuries (people have always traveled across borders to neighboring countries for better or cheaper medical care), Thailand can probably be credited with starting the current trend of traveling much further overseas for medical care.

-It’s no accident that it is.
-It has modern, brand new hospitals and clinics that have been built specifically for medical tourism, equipped with state-of-the-art technology and operated by staff who are highly-skilled and with the appropriate qualifications.
+And that was no fluke.
+The government has invested heavily in modern, brand new hospitals and clinics that have been built specifically for medical tourism, equipped with state-of-the-art technology and operated by staff who are highly skilled and with the appropriate qualifications.

 Medical training in Thailand is demanding and entrance standards are high to get into medical school.
 It takes at least 14 years of training and successful completion of exams before a Thai doctor can become a board certificated plastic surgeon.